uswitch/opencensus-clojure/README.md

  Async Ring and other green thread stuff will probably get funny.
  OpenCensus supports directly passing in parent spans etc., and we can extend it to be async/threading-compatible if there's actual demand.

+# License

+Copyright © 2018 uSwitch

+Distributed under the Eclipse Public License, the same as Clojure.